baylisslabs/FCND-Estimation-CPP/WRITEUP.md

 # Project: Building an Estimator

-This is the writeup for my implementation of the *Building an Estimator* in C++.
+This is the writeup for my implementation of the *Building an Estimator* in C++ project.
 In each section below I address all the required rubric items.
-The animation below shows the final result: the quadrotor follows the test trajectory succesfully.
+The animation below shows the final result: the quadrotor controller implemented in my previous project follows the test trajectory successfully.

 <p align="center">
 <img src="writeup/scenario11.gif" width="500"/>